 A number of different kinds of transistors are in use today.
-One common type is the bipolar junction transistor, which consists of two p-n junctions formed by three layers of doped semiconductors.
+One common type is the bipolar junction transistor, which consists of two p-n junction formed by three layers of doped semiconductors.
 As figure (g) indicates, there are pnp and npn transistors.
 In either case, the middle region is made very thin compared to the outer region.

 A transistor is useful because it is capable of amplifying a smaller voltage into one that is much greater.
-In other words, a small change in the voltage applied as input to a transistor produces a large change in the output from the transistor.
+In other words, a small change in the voltage applied as input to a transistor produces a large change in the output from the resistor.

-Fig (h) shows a pnp transistor connected to two batteries, labeled $V_E$ and $V_C$ .
-The voltage $V_E$ is applied in such a way that the p-n junction on the left has a forward bias while the p-n junction on the right has a reverse bias.
-Moreover, the voltage $V_c$ is usually much larger than $V_E$ for a reason to be discussed shortly.
-The positive terminal of $V_E$ pushes the mobile positive holes in the p-type material of the emitter toward the emitter/base junction.
+Fig (h) shows a pnp transistor connected to two batteries, labeled V_E and V_C .
+The voltage V_E is applied in such a way that the p-n junction on the left has a forward bias, while the p-n applied in such a way that the p-n junction on the left has a forward bias while the p-n junction on the right has a reverse bias.
+Moreover, the voltage V_C is usually much larger than V_E for a reason to be discussed shortly.
+The drawing also shows the standard symbol and nomenclature for the three sections of the transistor, namely the emitter, the base and the collector.
+The arrowhead in the symbol points in the direction of the conventional current through the emitter.

+The position terminal of V_E pushes the mobile positive holes in the p-type material of the emitter toward the emitter/base junction.
 And since this junction has a forward bias, the holes enter the base region readily.
-Once in the base region, the holes come under the strong influence of $V_c$ and are attracted to its negative terminal.
-Since the base is so thin, approximately 98% of the holes are drawn directly through the base and on into the collector.
-The remaining 2% of the holes combine with free electrons in the base region, thereby giving rise to a small base current $I_B$ .
-As the drawing shows, the moving holes in the emitter and collector constitute currents that are labeled $I_E$ and $I_C$ , respectively.
-From Kirchhoff's junction rule it follows that $I_C = I_E - I_B$ , but $I_b$ is small, the collector current is determined primarily by current from the emitter i.e ( $I_C = I_E - I_B \approx I_E$ ).
-This means that a change in $I_E$ will cause a change in $I_C$ of nearly the same amount.
+Once in the base region, the holes come under the strong influence of V_c and are attracted to its negative terminal.
+Since the base is to thin (about 10^{-6} m or so), approximately 98% of the holes are drawn directly through the base and on into the collector.
+The remaining 2% of the holes combine with free electrons in the base region, thereby giving rise to a small base current I_B .
+As the drawing shows, the moving holes in the emitter and collector constitute currents that are labeled I_E and I_C , respectively.
+From Kirchhoff's junction rule it follows that $I_C = I_E - I_B$.